giga-sec/gigaSec-Tech-Notes/README.md

 ### Steps of Obsidian Installation

--> Download this repository

--> Install the app -> https://obsidian.md and launch it
+-> Download this repository and Install the app -> https://obsidian.md

--> Click "Open Folder as vault" and choose the downloaded folder of this repo
+-> Launch the app and Click "Open Folder as vault".
+Choose the downloaded folder of this repo

 -> After doing the step above.
 You will be presented with two choices
 - _Keep Safe Mode on_